raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 }
 ```

+This is great because our functions over iterables apply to a wide class of problems, not just recursive problems.
+So the takeaway is, one technique for turning recursive algorithms into iterative algorithms is to see whether we can recursively iterate.
+If so, separate the recursive iteration from the rest of the algorithm by writing an iterator.

 ### 2. abstract the recursion with higher-order functions

 Divide-and-conquer comes up a lot, but it's not always directly transferrable to iteration.
 For example, we might want to [recursively rotate a square][why].
 If we want to separate the mechanics of recursion from the "business logic" of rotating a square, we could move some of the logic into a higher-order function, `multirec`: